lambrpa1/Python-SP/README.md

 - ISBKEY_ENDPOINT='https://isb-test.op.fi/jwks/broker'
 - ISBEMBEDDED_ENDPOINT='https://isb-test.op.fi/api/embedded-ui/'

-1) The sandbox environment uses a fixed key pair on the service provider side.
-The service provider signs the authentication request with its own private key and sends it to the identity service broker (http redirect)

-NOTE!
-In production, the identity service broker retrieves the service provider's public key from the provider's jwks end point and verifies the signature and visits the partner registry for the contract information, these checks are not done in the sandbox.
+# About this implementation - landing page and authentcation flow

+In this example there is two landing pages, one for OP's hosted UI and another one for Embedded identification UI.
+There is links between those landing pages inside landing page.

+1) Authentication starts from landing page.
+It can be initiated by selection of "Identity Yourself" button (OP's hosted UI), or by selection of some Identity Provider logo button (Embedded identification UI)

-In this example, point @api.route("/authenticate")
+Please see code at point @api.route("/authenticate")

+Before doing anything parameters is fetched from GUI.

-2) The embedded function sends an extra attribute ftn_idp_id = <idp-name>, which allows the identity service broker to automatically redirect the user to the selected identity provider.
+- idButton describes the Identity Provider used to authenticate the user.
+It exist only in embedded mode and must be inlucded to authentication request.
+Extra attribute ftn_idp_id = <idButton>, which allows the identity service broker to automatically redirect the user to the selected identity provider.

+- concent means that after the successfully authentication user can verify the data to be sent to service provider before continute transaction.
 The extra attribute prompt = consent tells the identity service broker that the user wants to check the information being passed

+- purpose means that is authentication 'normal', 'weak' or 'strong'

+After paramers fetched authentication token is created and signed using service provider secret key.
+And user will be forwarded to ISB authorize endpoint (http redirect)

-3) After authentication, the identity service broker generates an authentication token, signs it with its own private key and encrypts it with the ISP's public key (see NOTE in the sandbox for fixed keys) and sends the token to the ISP (http redirect).
-In this example, point @api.route("/return")
+2) After authentication, the identity service broker generates an authentication token, signs it with its own private key and encrypts it with the ISP's public key (see NOTE in the sandbox for fixed keys) and sends the token to the ISP (http redirect).

-4) The service provider retrieves the ISB public keys from the proxy jwsk interface, the ISB key used for signature from the header of the token, decrypts with its own private key and finally verifies the signature with the public key of the ISB.
+Please see code at point @api.route("/return")

+- In this example first all parameters are fetched
+    - If there is an error in identification, reason for error will be checked
+        - 'cancel': User will redirected back to main authentication page
+        - Otherwise error and its description will be shown for the user

+- Token is fetched from html
+- Token is decoded (Base64)
+- Token is deserialized and decrypted using service provider private key
+- Signature key id is obtained from header attributes
+- ISB public keys is obtained fromn ISB JWKS endpoint
+- Key used to sign the token is obtained and signature is verified
+- Results are shown for the user

 Note: The signature key used must be checked because there may be multiple keys due to key rotation.

 ## Requirements

 - Docker and Docker Compose need to be installed on the host computer.
 See https://www.docker.com/get-docker
 - Port 80 needs to be free on the host computer